salonisarbhai/salonisarbhai/README.md

 - :telescope: I was a Machine Learning Researcher in IIT Bombay and worked as a Business Analyst for a year in miniOrange.

-- :seedling: I am currently learning Machine Learning and Big Data.
+- :seedling: I am currently learning Data Science and Big Data.

 - :zap: In my free time, I solve problems on Leetcode, sing and sketch.